nicolethedev/nicolethedev/README.md

 - 👋 Hi, I’m @nicolethedev
-- 👀 I’m interested in expanding my knowledge.
+- 👀 I’m interested starting my career in tech!
-- 🌱 I’m currently learning how to use GitHub!
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on front-end projects, for now.
-- 📫 How to reach me: Carrier pigeon should be fine!
+- 📫 How to reach me: LinkedIn is preferred! linkedin.com/in/nicolelogantarasuk/
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Yes, I am an elder emo and MySpace introduced me to HTML.
-And yes, 'HTML Rulez d00d' by TDWP was my profile song for a very long time.
+- ⚡ Fun fact: MySpace introduced me to HTML while I was in middle school!
 - 🤘 Party on.

 <!---